Leo-and-Friends/CollabCrate/README.md

 - Empower people to get real-world experience

 ## 🧑‍💻 What is your position:
-[Write your role here, e.g. Frontend Developer, Project Manager, UI/UX Designer, etc.]
+Your positions will be the following: Software Engineer, Web Developer, Frontend Engineer and Backend Engineer

 ## 🛠 Tech stacks used:
 - React
-- Tailwind CSS
+- CSS
 - React Router DOM
+- HTML
+- JS
-- Firebase (or Supabase)
+- Node.js
 - GitHub for version control

 ## 🌐 Hosted by what:
-- Vercel or Netlify (to be confirmed)
+- Not clear yet!

 ## 🚀 How to run the project (React):
 ```bash